DimaMukhin/intern.apply/README.md

 10. Q&A Board
     * Can be found in the navigation bar
 11. Answers
-    * can be found after clicking on "Q&A" in the navbar, and then clicking on a question
+    * Can be found after clicking on "Q&A" in the navbar, and then clicking on a question
 12. Apply button
-    * fully functional apply button can now be found inside of every job
+    * Fully functional apply button can now be found inside of every job